The Structure of the Majorana Clifford Group: Fermionic Stabilizers

 \begin{definition}[Isotropic Subspaces] A subspace $M$ of the vector space $\F^{2n}$ is said to be \emph{isotropic} iff

 The largest possible isotropic subspaces have dimension $n$, and are called \emph{maximally isotropic} \cite{gross_hudsons_theorem_finite_2006}. \end{definition} Due to fermion superselection we only care about isotropic subspaces of the even-parity subspace $\F^{2n, +}$.
-In this case each maximally isotropic subspace if of the form
+In this case any maximally isotropic subspace can be written as\footnote{Note that the orthogonal matrix $S$ is not at all unique.}